-Riding sports such as horseback riding help to increase your kid’s patience levels.
+Riding sports such as horseback riding will help increase your kid’s patience levels.

-It teaches him a lot of self-discipline, how to focus and control himself.
+They’ll teach a child about self-discipline, including how to focus and control themselves.

-Hippotherapy is a trend in medicine, which refers to the use of horse movements as a treatment tool.
+Hippotherapy is a trend in medicine that refers to the use of horse movements as a treatment tool.

-Hippotherapy engages the client in activities on the horse that are enjoyable and challenging to address impairments, functional limitations, and disabilities in patients with neuromusculoskeletal dysfunction.
+Hippotherapy engages the client in activities on the horse that are enjoyable and challenging in order to address impairments, functional limitations and disabilities in patients with neuromusculoskeletal dysfunction.

-Hippotherapy is used to treat patients with neurological disabilities, such as autism, arthritis, cerebral palsy, multiple sclerosis, stroke, spinal cord injury, head injury, behavioral disorders, and psychiatric disorders.
+Hippotherapy is used to treat patients with neurological disabilities, such as autism, arthritis, cerebral palsy, multiple sclerosis, strokes, spinal cord injuries, head injuries, behavioural disorders and psychiatric disorders.

-– ((See references for more details about hippotherapy)).
+See the references at the bottom for more details about hippotherapy.

-A horse is a living being and sometimes uncontrollable, but how dangerous is horseback riding?
+A horse is a living being and is sometimes uncontrollable, but how dangerous, exactly, is horseback riding?

-There are many cases in which the “harmless” animal was the cause of the disaster.
-Parents who want to give their baby to the sport should know that.
+There are many cases in which a “harmless” animal has been the cause of a disaster.
+Parents who want to get their babies into this sport should know that.

-The horse feels fear and negative emotions.
-It is important for the kids to be able to control them and not to show their weaknesses to the animal.
+A horse can feel fear and negative emotions.
+While they’re in this state, it’s important for kids to be able to control them and not show their weaknesses to the animal.

-This will help prevent the horse from disobedience.
+This will help prevent the horse from being disobedient.

-However, if your children join a reputable horseback riding school, the risk of injuries is almost non-existent.
+However, with all this being said, keep in mind that if your children join a reputable horseback riding school, the risk of injuries is almost non-existent.

-It is necessary to pay not only for learning to ride a horse but also to spend a substantial amount on equipment.
+It is necessary to pay not only for learning to ride a horse, but also for your equipment.

-These include jackets, vests, breeches, special shoes, helmets, gloves and more.
-The list is big.
+Your equipment that must be purchased will include jackets, vests, breeches, special shoes, helmets, gloves and more.
+The list is big!

-This should be done to avoid injury to the horse.
-In addition to the saddle, they buy bits, rugs, bridles, reins, headcollars and lead Ropes.
+Equipment is important when it comes to avoiding injury to a horse.
+In addition to the saddle, riders must buy bits, rugs, bridles, reins, headcollars and lead ropes.

 The key disadvantages of equestrian sports are primarily tied to medical contraindications.

-As horse riding harms the health of hypertensive children.
-During shaking, blood pressure increases, which can lead to a failure in cardiac activity.
+Horse riding can harm the health of hypertensive children.
+During shaking, which occurs while they’re riding a horse, blood pressure can increase and lead to a failure in cardiac activity.